Frank Lloyd Wright’s Taliesin West

 Bandon’s Old Town area is loaded with restaurants, galleries, gift shops, and outdoor art exhibits.
 Art lovers will want to visit Second Street Gallery, and everyone should take in the Washed Ashore exhibit, which displays sculptures and other artworks created entirely from marine debris picked up from the beach.
 Washed Ashore is a non-profit organization dedicated to educating the public about plastic pollution of the oceans and waterways, and to making positive changes in consumer habits.

 Good eats abound in Old Town.
-Start your day at Bandon Coffee Cafe, Jenn’s Joint Coffee Shop, Bandon Baking Company, or Shoestring Cafe.
+Start your day at Bandon Coffee Cafe or Bandon Baking Company.
 Stop at Face Rock Creamery to sample locally made cheeses and ice cream.
 Seafood lovers will want to sample the fare at Tony’s Crab Shack and Bandon Fish Market.
 Pub fare and quality draft beer are both to be had at Foley’s Irish Pub and Bandon Brewing Company.
-Decent and very affordable Mexican food can be had at La Fiesta.
+Decent and affordable Mexican food can be had at La Fiesta.
 And if more upscale dining is what you’re looking for, try The Loft Restaurant and Bar or Alloro Wine Bar and Restaurant.

 Accommodations